enatsek/Debian-Ubuntu/ad.md

    winbind separator = +
    encrypt passwords = yes
    dns proxy = no
-   wins server = 192.168.1.221
+   wins server = 192.168.1.201
    wins proxy = no
 ```

-Add following lines at the end of the file
+Add the following share definitions to the end of the file. **Remember to replace `386387` with your domain NetBIOS name if different.**
-!!!
-Remember to change them according to your shares !!!

 ```
 # Marketing